Medically reviewed by Drugs.com. Last updated on Aug 22, 2019.

 Pelvic inflammatory disease: IV: 2 g every 12 hours in combination with doxycycline oral or IV; transition from parenteral to oral therapy using doxycycline can usually be initiated within 24 to 48 hours of clinical improvement for a total treatment duration of 14 days.
 If tubo-ovarian abscess is present, oral clindamycin or oral metronidazole in combination with doxycycline is preferred to complete at least 14 days of therapy (CDC [Workowski 2015])

-Alternative recommendations: IV: 2 g within 60 minutes prior to surgery.
-Doses may be repeated in 6 hours if procedure is lengthy or if there is excessive blood loss (Bratzler, 2013).
+Surgical (perioperative) prophylaxis: IV: 2 g within 60 minutes prior to surgery.
+Doses may be repeated in 6 hours if procedure is lengthy or if there is excessive blood loss (Bratzler 2013).

 Refer to adult dosing.